Jorge loves nature and the outdoors, but he loves giving unsolicited advice about it much more.

-Once you have sprinkled a good portion of the above ant repellents, both inside and around the outside of your house, it's time to increase your security.
-Grab some silicon caulking and fill in every little crack that could serve as an entry point.
+Once you have sprinkled a good portion of the above ant repellents both inside and around the outside of your house, it's time to increase your security.
+Grab some silicone caulking and fill in every little crack that could serve as an entry point.

 Of course, you're not going to be able to do this with every opening.
 For instance, a tiny gap under your front door will likely have to remain for obvious reasons.
 However, there are plenty of places that you might not have noticed before that can be filled in.
 In particular, be sure to check:

 - Cracks and crevices around windows.